 Juries are obligated to follow the law judges give them.
 So, whether a jury has the option of convicting a defendant of a lesser included offense—a crime contained within a more serious crime—depends on the instructions the judge gives.

 Most of the time, a defendant who rejects a plea and takes the case to trial wants an acquittal.
 But there are times when defendants know that’s probably not going to happen: The jury is likely to find that the accused committed some kind of crime, even if not exactly what the prosecution charged.
 In that kind of case, the defendant might think it’s a good idea to ask the judge to instruct the jury on a lesser included offense—that is, to explain to the jury what the lesser included offense is and give it the option of convicting on that basis.
-That way, the hope is, the defendant can avoid a conviction of a more serious charge.
+That way, the hope is, the defendant can avoid a conviction on a more serious charge.
 (A defendant might also want an instruction on a lesser related offense.)

 Lesser Included Instructions

-A judge has to give a jury instruction on a lesser included offense only if the evidence supports it.
-For example, trespass (entering or remaining on property without permission) is usually a lesser included offense of burglary (breaking and entering with intent to commit a felony or theft).
+Generally, a judge has to give a jury instruction on a lesser included offense only if the evidence supports it.
+For example, simple drug possession is usually a lesser included offense of drug possession with intent to distribute (or sell).
 In many instances, an instruction on each of these offenses is appropriate.
 But there can be circumstances where the evidence doesn’t support both.
-For example, the judge might be free to refuse to give an instruction on trespass if the defendant was nabbed with “pay/owe” sheets, scales, and mountains of drugs—this evidence suggests the drug possession was in no way for personal use.
+For example, the judge might be free to refuse to give an instruction on simple possession if the defendant was nabbed with “pay/owe” sheets, scales, and mountains of drugs—this evidence suggests the drug possession was in no way for personal use.
 (See United States v.
 Lucien, 61 F.3d 366 (5th Cir.
 1995).)